GMAT 1-on-1 with Anish

 I know you’ll still be wondering about a rough range 🙂

-To give you some idea, on average, a learner takes 10-15 sessions for Verbal and Quant EACH.
+To give you some idea, on average, a learner takes 15-20 sessions (2 hours each) for Verbal and Quant EACH.

 Why go for classes with Anish?

 1. You’ll develop intrinsic understanding.
-I do not teach through memorization, tricks, and hacks.
+I do not teach through memorisation, tricks, and hacks.
 I’ll help you develop logic and understanding that will stay with you much longer.

 2. Our objectives are aligned.
 I left a high-paying career to do this.
 I enjoy teaching.
 I enjoy GMAT.
 I find it a personal failure if I am not able to have a meaningful impact in your journey.

 3. The course is well-structured.
-There’ll be hand-holding at every step.
+There’ll be hand-holding (not spoon-feeding) at every step.
 Of course, you’d need to put in the effort.

 Why NOT go for classes with Anish?

 1. I do not have a magic pill.
 GMAT prep with me would not be a walk in the park.
 You’d need to put in a lot of hours and a lot of effort.
 Joining me does not automatically mean success on the GMAT.